Taccoform Tutorial Series - Part III

 - And finally, the

-parameter is specific to the droplet resource definition and “size” can be a common parameter name for cloud resources, so it’s especially important to prefix the variable name withdroplet_
+sizeparameter is specific to the droplet resource definition and “size” can be a common parameter name for cloud resources, so it’s especially important to prefix the variable name withdroplet_to clearly signify what this size maps to

 variable "droplet_size" {